pedro-gutierrez/codebee/README.md

 It is possible to add custom logic via user defined hooks.

-This is useful to plugin in application behavior before and/or after entities are created, updated or deleted.
+This is useful to plugin application behavior in, before and/or after entities are created, updated or deleted.

 For example: